TrakHound/MTConnect.NET/adapter/Modules/MTConnect.NET-AdapterModule-MQTT/README-Nuget.md

 # MTConnect MQTT Adapter Module
 This Adapter Module sends input data to an MQTT Broker that can be read by an MTConnect Agent

->This Module is still under development.
+>**Note:** This Module is still under development and may be deprecated in the future.
 Please feel free to leave feedback or create Issues on GitHub.

 ## Configuration
 ```yaml